 At night the camera shoots in infrared mode, creating classic black and white night vision clips.
 In daylight footage reverts to color.
 Infrared exposure is adjusted automatically which can lead to jarring changes in exposure throughout a clip’s duration.
 Check out our supporting video to see footage and stills captured on the Solar-Dark, then you can make an informed purchasing decision.
 The infrared detection sensor only has a range of 40º so you may miss the animal walking into shot in your footage.

 Spypoint SOLAR-DARK Verdict

 This trail cam’s biggest strength is the fact that it has an internal battery that can be topped up by a solar panel.
 This saves the expense and time of buying and charging batteries.
 However the solar panel also bumps up the price of the camera so you need to decide what’s more important – power or image quality.

 If you want a trail camera that has low maintenance in relation to power and will shoot for nights on end then this will do the trick.
 But the cost of the camera doesn’t reflect the quality of the footage that it produces so you might be better off with the cheaper Spypoint Force 20 which is almost half the price but produces similar results.

-If you're interested in spotting wildlife, then you might like our guide to the best portable hides for wildlife photography (opens in new tab), plus binoculars (opens in new tab) for spotting faraway subjects.
+If you're interested in spotting wildlife, then you might like our guide to the best portable hides for wildlife photography, plus binoculars for spotting faraway subjects.